tfausak/cabal-gild/README.md

   $ cabal-gild --stdin p.cabal < p.cabal
   ```

-  This option is ignored when the input is not `-`.
+  It is an error to provide a value for this option unless the input is `-`.

 ### Pragmas